Strivin0311/ads-learning/testing/scenario_generation/SCSG/miscellaneous/README.md

 # Miscellaneous Methods for SCSG
-*Here's some resources about Miscellaneous Methods for SCSG*
+*Here're some resources about Miscellaneous Methods for SCSG*

 Intros: